Thule Versant 60 Review

 The two access points to the main compartment of the Versant, as well as the brain, are well designed and some of our favorite features on this model.

+Overall, the Versant is a very intuitively designed pack; we especially liked the U-Zipper, as well as the top closure for multiple access points to the inside.
 The top-loading option is excellent for backpacking, while the U-Zip feature makes this pack work well as an easy-to-carry duffel bag as well.
-The Rei Traverse has a similar style zipper.
-Similarly, the lid of the Versant is large, with two oversized zippers that allow for easy access to the inside.
+The lid of the Versant is extensive, with two oversized zippers that allow for easy access to the inside.
 Sometimes packs have lid zippers that are too small, making it hard to store larger items in this compartment, which was not the case for the Versant.
 The lid also detaches and can be carried around independently, which is a nice feature for traveling.
-Concerning design, the only major flaw we found was the size of the side pockets, which was just a tad too small, making it easy for water bottles to slip out when taking off or putting on the pack.
+Concerning design, the only major flaw we found was the size of the side pockets, which were just a tad too small, making it easy for water bottles to slip out when taking off or putting on the pack.

-For $260, the Thule Versant is average regarding price.
+The Thule Versant is about average regarding price.
 Most packs in this review fall between $240 and $300.
 This model provides exceptional value, especially when you consider the pack's versatility and durability.
-If you're looking for a pack to suit your needs for multiple situations, and one that will last a long time, the Versant is a great option.
-As a pack that can be used for traveling, backpacking, and even day use, the Versant is a pack with outstanding value.
+If you're looking for a pack to suit your needs for travel, and one that will last a long time, the Versant is a great option.
+As a pack that can be suited for traveling, backpacking, and even day use, the Versant has outstanding value.